MisoMosiSpy/htop_deb_test/README.md

     - Ensure that PPA is setup as explained in [Access setup]
     - Upload the package in PPA: `dput ppa:dzambare/dpkgtest ../htop_3.2.1-1ubuntu1_source.changes`
     - Wait for email confirmation of pacakge acceptance
-    - Wait for binary package build is avaiable
+    - Wait for binary package build is available
     - In case the upload is rejected fix the issue, update the package and upload new version

 16. Install from PPA

     - Add the PPA: `sudo add-apt-repository ppa:dzambare/dpkgtest`
-    - Verify that the updated version of htop package is avaiable:
+    - Verify that the updated version of htop package is available:

       ```sh
       $ apt-cache show htop | grep Version